towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

   - Likewise, the "eating" state flees at about 3%-5% percent per turn.
   - Therefore, rocks are fewer-turns-high-risk while bait is more-turns-low-risk.
   - Try the following strategy:
     - Push your luck with the "angry" state by throwing rocks, doubling the catch rate each time.
     - Then throw a single bait, switching to the "eating" state at the cost halving the catch rate once.
-	- Now throw Safari balls while enjoying a low flee chance with a doubled catch rate.
+    - Now throw Safari balls while enjoying a low flee chance with an increased catch rate.

 #New Engine Functions